gruns/ImmortalDB/README.md

 ### How ImmortalDB works.

-When you store a key-value pair in ImmortalDB, that key and value are saved redundantly in the browser's cookies, IndexedDB, LocalStorage, and SessionStorage data stores.
+When you store a key-value pair in ImmortalDB, that key and value are saved redundantly in the browser's cookies, IndexedDB, and LocalStorage data stores.

 When a value is retrieved via its key, ImmortalDB